Steve Barwick: Glamorgan

 His bowling in List A cricket was more successful, which was aided by his change of bowling style.
 So rare in county cricket was it, that opposition players out of respect for Barwick coined his deliveries "Basils".
 In 268 List A matches for Glamorgan, he took 312 wickets at an average of 26.68.
 He took a five wicket haul on 5 occasions, with his best figures of 6/28 coming against Derbyshire in the 1993 AXA Equity & Law League, with it being on the back of these performances that cricket writers began touting for his selection in the England team to play One Day Internationals.
 The 1993 season was also the same season in which he won his only silverware with Glamorgan, with the county being triumphant in the AXA Equity & Law League.
 As his career with Glamorgan entered its final years and he found his first-class opportunities limited as the county sought more wicket-taking bowlers in the County Championship, Barwick was still an ever present member of the Glamorgan limited-overs squad.
 His subtle change of pace and the introduction of off cutters to his bowling greatly benefited his bowling in the early 1990s, with Barwick taking over 20 wickets a season for six consecutive seasons.
 His best was the 1993 season, in which he took 35 wickets at an average of 21.11.
 His 312 wickets for the county remain the 3rd most wickets for Glamorgan in List A cricket (behind Malcolm Nash and Robert Croft).
 It was in this format of the game that his highest score with the bat was to come, a score of 48 not out against Worcestershire in the 1989 Refuge Assurance League.
 Overall, he scored 349 runs at an average of 8.30.
 Awarded his benefit season in 1995, he was released by Glamorgan at the end of the 1996 season.

 Wales Minor Counties

-He joined Wales Minor Counties in 1997, making his debut for the team against Devon in the Minor Counties Championship.
+Barwick joined Wales Minor Counties in 1997, making his debut for the team against Devon in the Minor Counties Championship.
 He played Minor counties cricket for the team from 1997 to 2001, making 21 Minor Counties Championship appearances and 7 MCCA Knockout Trophy appearances.
 His first List A appearance for the team came in the 1998 NatWest Trophy against Nottinghamshire.
 Barwick played a further 7 List A appearances for the team, the last of which came against Leicestershire in the 2001 Cheltenham & Gloucester Trophy.
 In his 8 List A matches for Wales Minor Counties, he took 13 wickets at an average of 18.53, with best figures of 3/44.

+Death

+Barwick died on 11 August 2026, aged 65.